Half of Nagorno-Karabakh’s population flees as the separatist government says it will dissolve

 Azerbaijan’s military last week accused Nagorno-Karabakh residents of burning down their homes in Martakert, a town in the north of the region that until the last week’s offensive remained under the control of ethnic Armenian forces.
 Their claims could not be independently verified.
 But that is something that also happened in 2020 when people fled territories taken over by Azerbaijan.

-On Monday night, a fuel reservoir exploded at a gas station where people lined up for gas that was in short supply from the blockade.
-At least 68 people were killed and nearly 300 injured, with over 100 others still considered missing.
+On Monday night, a fuel reservoir exploded at a gas station where people lined up for gas to fill their cars to flee to Armenia.
+At least 68 people were killed and nearly 300 injured, with over 100 others still considered missing after the blast that exacerbated fuel shortages that were already dire after the blockade.

-It isn’t immediately clear if the ethnic Armenians still living in the region will remain there.
-Shakhramanyan’s decree urged Nagorno-Karabakh’s population — including those who left — “to familiarize themselves with the conditions of reintegration offered by the Republic of Azerbaijan, in order to then make an individual decision about the possibility of staying in (or returning to) Nagorno-Karabakh.”

-Azerbaijan’s Foreign Ministry on Thursday also urged the Armenian population of the region “not to leave their places of residence and become part of the multinational Azerbaijan.”
+It’s unclear how many ethnic Armenians will remain in the region.
+Nagorno-Karabakh authorities previously predicted that most of the population will leave.

 In Yerevan, Armenian Prime Minister Nikol Pashinyan said that “in the coming days, there will be no Armenians left in Nagorno-Karabakh.”